What are spoon nails?

 The doctor will physically examine you, ask about your medical history, and do blood tests if they suspect iron deficiency or too much iron.

 If no systemic diseases are involved, your spoon nails may be the result of nail damage, heredity, or environmental factors.
-Spoon nails with no underlying systemic disease will not affect your health.
+Spoon nails with no underlying systemic disease will not

 If your spoon nails are associated with a specific condition, your doctor will suggest a treatment plan for that disease.

 For anemia, the most frequent cause of spoon nails, your doctor will prescribe iron supplements and dietary changes so that you get more iron from foods.
 Be sure to follow directions on taking the iron supplements, so that your body absorbs the right amount.

 If your body doesn’t absorb vitamin B-12 from foods, your doctor may prescribe periodic vitamin B-12 shots.

 Eat an iron-rich diet to prevent anemia.
 This includes:

 - red meat

 - dried fruit, such as raisins and apricots